-- Transition Nursing Program students are given credit for NUR 111 Introduction to Health Concepts, NUR 112 Health-Illness Concepts, and NUR 114 Holistic Health Concepts based on successful completion of NUR 214 Nursing Transitions Concepts. - Transition Nursing Program students will enter the third semester of the traditional ADN Program provided they have met the admission criteria outlined for the Program and have completed all corequisites for semester one and two.
+- NUR 111 Introduction to Health Care Concepts, NUR 112 Health-Illness Concepts, and NUR 114 Holistic Health Concepts will be waived for Transition Nursing Program students upon successful completion of NUR 214 Nursing Transition Concepts. - Transition Nursing Program students will enter the third semester of the traditional ADN Program provided they have completed all co-requisites for semester one.